-Rule 3.1 Requesting a Sanction/Title Authorization
+A.3.1 Requesting a Sanction/Title Authorization

 - 1. Any request for sanctioning an event or for authorizing titles for an event shall be submitted no less than 3 months prior to the planned event.
 Sanctioning and authorizing requests for the same event do not have to be submitted at the same time, though no titles will be authorized for an unsanctioned event. - 2.
-Forms to request a sanctioning and/or authorization are posted on NASSPDA's website (www.nasspda.org), and shall be submitted to sanctions@nasspda.org.
-Should the applicant not be able to access these forms, all requested information, which is detailed in the respective policy, may still be submitted without presenting the appropriate form.
-All requests need to be submitted via e-mail. - 3.
+Forms to request a sanctioning and/or authorization are posted on NASSPDA's website (www.nasspda.org). - 3.
 An approved request for sanctioning (and a possible subsequent request to authorize titles) will create a provisional organizational membership with NASSPDA, which requires an immediate payment of the dues required for that membership.
 An organization which already has an active membership need not reapply for membership.

-Rule 3.2 Types of Sanctions
+A.3.2 Types of Sanctions